myatktun/myatktun.github.io/_sources/C++.rst

 * `Inheritance`_, `Data Encapsulation`_, `Interfaces`_, `Polymorphism`_, `Designing Classes`_
 * usage of inheritance, polymorphism and encapsulation is the main definition of OOP
+* programming by difference: program only the difference of derived class to the base class

 Inheritance
 -----------